Hahn-Schickard/BAG/index.md

 <b>BLEManager.swift</b>

-Inside the "didUpdateValueFor"-method there is a TODO-statement for every defined characteristic.
+Inside the <b>didUpdateValueFor</b>-method there is a TODO-statement for every defined characteristic.
 At this point you can add your own code to handle the received data and do a conversion of the incoming data if needed.
 In the generated code version the first byte of the incoming data is used.

 <b>ViewController.swift</b>

-If you have defined characteristics with the write-option set to true and also decided to create an ui-element, than you can add your own code inside the "writeTextField..."-methods.
+If you have defined characteristics with the write-option set to true and also decided to create an ui-element, than you can add your own code inside the <b>writeTextField...</b>-methods.
 There is a TODO-statement where you can add code to receive the input from the corresponding TextField and convert it if necessary.

 ### Android

 <b>DataStruct.java</b>

-Inside every "set"-method there is a TODO-statement.
+Inside every <b>set</b>-method there is a TODO-statement.
 At this point you can add your own code to handle the received data and do a conversion of the incoming data if needed.
 In the generated code version the first byte of the incoming data is used.

 <b>Helper.java</b>

-In every "writeCharacteristic"-method there is a TODO-statement.
+In every <b>writeCharacteristic</b>-method there is a TODO-statement.
 At this point you can add your own conversion method or adjust the already existing ones.